ElectronDensity

 nh3_density_integral.py

-# import an electron density
+# Import an electron density and molecule configuration

 density = nlread('results.hdf5', ElectronDensity)[0]